-French is one of the many languages offered by the Department of Languages and Linguistics.
-French courses may be taken towards the completion of a major or a minor in that area, to satisfy the Liberal Arts foreign language requirement, or to enhance one’s program of study as an elective.
+French is one of the languages offered by the Department of Latin-US and Linguistics.
+French courses may be taken towards the completion of a minor in that area, to satisfy the Liberal Arts foreign language requirement, or to enhance one’s program of study as an elective.

 Students who have acquired a significant knowledge of French through high school study (usually two years or more) or by some other means are urged to take the French Placement Exam before enrolling.
-The exam is offered by the Student Assessment and Testing Office, 127 Academic Advising Center.
-Call (915) 747-5009 for testing schedule.
 The Department of Languages and Linguistics reserves the right to rectify errors in placement caused by a student's failure to observe these guidelines, including the option to drop a student enrolled in an inappropriate course.
-Students who take the Placement Exam and place out of one or more courses will receive equivalent credit upon completion, with a grade of C or better,for the course into which they have placed.
+Students who take the Placement Exam and place out of one or more courses will receive equivalent credit upon completion, with a grade of C or better, for the course into which they have placed.
 No credit is granted by examination only.
-For further information, including information about the CLEP and AP exams, students should consult the French advisor.

 FREN 1301 - French One